The Grief That Howls

 I don’t know about the reality of spousal death: mine is alive and well, thank goodness.
 But it made me think in a different vein.
 What about children who predecease their parents?
 Someone could write an article about Recovery for Parents After Their Child Dies.
 Does anyone want to read that?
 No?
 Well, it may be that recovery is the wrong word.
 The better word is indefinite.
 For many parents, the grief that follows lasts an indefinite period of time.

-But I don’t even want to write about the death of a child or children or the recovery period of a parent.
-Instead, I want to write about what not to say to these parents.
+But I don’t want to write about the death of a child or children or the recovery period of a parent.
+Instead, I want to write about what not to say to those parents.

 For example, when people hear that my husband Ed and I lost our only two children to cancer they look at me and wonder aloud, “How does one overcome such tragedy?”
 I don’t reply since I don’t know.
 I haven’t overcome anything.